Cypress Creek Preserve

 Recreational opportunities in the preserve include off-road bicycling and horseback riding.
 There are sites for equestrian and group camping as well as primitive camping.
 There are also picnic tables and fire rings/ grills.
 A free reservation is required for camp sites and must be displayed on vehicle dashboards.

 Cypress Creek Preserve is open from sunrise until sunset.
 It is on the same road as Pine View Middle School.
 The west gate is at the west end of Pump Station Road, and is accessed from Ehren Cutoff (CR 583), midway between SR 52 and US 41 by following the signs to Cypress Creek Well Field.
-Due to private land holdings, there is no public access beyond TBW (Tampa Bay Water) to railroad tracks or State Route 52.
+Due to private land holdings, there is no public access beyond TBW (Tampa Bay Water) to railroad tracks.